LizenzFass78851/wsusoffline-release-esr/README.md

 [![generate_products](https://github.com/LizenzFass78851/wsusoffline-release-esr/actions/workflows/generate_products.yml/badge.svg?branch=main)](https://github.com/LizenzFass78851/wsusoffline-release-esr/actions/workflows/generate_products.yml)

 ### Notes:
-The ISOs published there are split into 1.9 GB files each.
+- The ISOs published there are split into 1.9 GB files each.
-Put these back together under Linux using the cut command.
+  - Put these back together under Linux using the cut command.
-On Windows this is possible with 7zip, but the files that follow with .aa .ab and so on can be renamed to .001 .002 and so on.
+  - On Windows this is possible with 7zip, but the files that follow with .aa .ab and so on can be renamed to .001 .002 and so on.
+- This automation uses the source code from akar@wsusoffline on [gitlab](https://gitlab.com/wsusoffline/wsusoffline) and this repository contains the already compiled program files for wsusoffline so that the automation can provide these packages for the above-mentioned systems